 SELL YOUR MUSIC TRACKS ON BANDCAMP

-Music fans have paid artists $700+ million using bandcamp. bandcamp app actually pays artists every time a track has been listened.
-Some of the bandcamp app key features include:
+Music fans have paid artists $700+ million using bandcamp. bandcamp app pays artists every time a track has been listened to.
+Key features include:

 - Total artist Control and flexibility.
 Charge whatever price for your music and change it whenever you like.
 Sell for a fixed price, specify a minimum and let fans pay more if they want (and yes, they do pay more, a whopping 50% of the time) or give your music away in exchange for an email address.
 You retain complete control over your fan information.

-One of our Digital Marketing Specialists at eDigital can create, manage and optimise your Spotify ads so you can reach the right audience for your music.
+One of our Digital Marketing specialists at eDigital can create, manage and optimise your digital marketing campaigns so you can reach the right audience for your music.
 Please contact us to find out more.

 Last note: Is your marketing not reaching your sales targets?
 Find out how you can increase your sales with our eCom boost program!